- Eye Health

 Light for the World provides scholarships for ophthalmology residents and subspecialisation training — including paediatric ophthalmology — for ophthalmologists, nurses and other allied staff.

-We have partnered to initiate and facilitate the training of optometrists in Uganda and supported the training of 130 general ophthalmologists since 1997.
 This includes Mozambique’s first paediatric ophthalmologist, Dr Vasco Da Gama, and two more Mozambican ophthalmologists who graduated from paediatric ophthalmology training in 2022.
-We are currently supporting the training of Burkina Faso’s first paediatric ophthalmologist, as well as paediatric ophthalmologists in Ethiopia and Uganda.
+Paediatric ophthalmologists in Ethiopia and Uganda have alsorecently graduated, and we are currently supporting the training of Burkina Faso’s first paediatric ophthalmologist.

 Other child eye health professionals must also be trained to build a comprehensive service.
 For example, under 1,2,3 I can see!, ophthalmology technicians and ophthalmic nurses have undertaken additional training, including how to offer simple eye treatments to children and referrals to specialists.